[Editor’s note: This was written in the early 2000s, but is still a good reference]

 I do not recommend wrapping the RV in one of those “bags” they sell for big $ at RV stores.
 Most of the ones I see are in shreds and lying on the ground.
 Worse, if still in place, they aren’t sealed around the edges, so when you unwrap after months it’s not fun when you find wasp, squirrel and bird nests.

 I suggest you take care of the battery problem as follows:

 The above assumes batteries are good and were fully charged when put in storage.
-It also assumes water level in the batteries is correct.
+It also assumes the water level in the batteries is correct.
 It also assumes NOTHING in the RV is consuming battery power.

 Note–particularly, the things people don’t pay any attention to: TV antenna booster?
 Digital clock?
 12V TV and Radios? (even if TV/radios and similar are turned “off,” some continue to use battery power to run the memory that stores preset stations, etc.).
-Reefer? (again, even if off, some models continue battery power to circuit board).
-Make sure “Kill Switch” (if your MH has one) is in proper position.
+Reefer? (again, even if off, some models continue battery power to the circuit board).
+Make sure “Kill Switch” (if your MH has one) is in the proper position.
 Gas valve?
 (If you have an automatic gas shut-off valve, it will use a LOT of battery power.
-Best/easiest way to avoid these “phantom” loads is to pull fuses.
+The best/easiest way to avoid these “phantom” loads is to pull fuses.

 Do NOT attempt to rely on your RV converter as a battery charger unless you have one of the rare RVs that actually has a user adjustable, multi-stage battery charger as part of your converter or as an independent unit.
 Standard RV converters will either cook your batteries or fail to charge them fully.
 In either case they will die.
 If you have old, cheap RV batteries, it’s often easier (and economical) to remove them or just let them sit without charging and replace them when you return.